PrefectHQ/prefect/docs/guides/automations.md

 Next we try to find the trigger type, in this case let us do a flow failure (keep in mind task failures get cascading upstream back to the parent flow).

 Finally, let us create the actions that will be done once the triggered is hit.
-In this case, let us create a notification to be sent out to showcase the failure.
+In this case, let us create a notification to be sent out to showcase the completion.

+TODO: put a better worded tip -
+Keep in mind, we did not need to create a deployment to trigger our automation, where a state outcome of a local flow run helped trigger this notification block.

 # Event based deployment example
 - Based off of certain failures or long flow run, kick off another flow job